WonkyWumpus/easy-sshd-ubuntu-1604/README.md

 ## Issues, Comments and Suggestions

-Please use the github Issue feature to provide any and all feedback.
+Please use the github issue feature to provide any and all feedback.

 ## Errata and Future Enhancements